Gokilp/My-Learning/Sql/Sql.md

 # SQL?

-- SQL stands for Structured Query Language and is a computer language that we use to interact with a relational database.
-SQL is a tool for organizing, managing, and retrieving archived data from a computer database.
+- **SQL stands for Structured Query Language** and \**\*\*is a computer language that we use to interact with a relational database.
+SQL is a tool for *organizing*, *managing*, and *retrieving\* archived data from a computer database.
 The original name was given by IBM as Structured English Query Language, abbreviated by the acronym SEQUEL.

 - When data needs to be retrieved from a database, SQL is used to make the request.
 The DBMS processes the SQL query retrieves the requested data and returns it to us.
 Rather, SQL statements describe how a collection of data should be organized or what data should be extracted or added to the database.

+## SQL Data Base

+- Mysql ⇒ Open Source
+- SQL Server ⇒ Microsoft
+- Oracle ⇒ IBM
+- PostgreSQL ⇒ Opensource